Dangers of GMOs and How to Avoid Them

 People are more health conscious these days, so they look for ways to avoid GM foods.
 For example, they use food storage techniques.
 This option comes in handy during natural disasters such as hurricanes and major flooding.
 People with large families also take advantage of such option.
 The foods last a long time, and they are freshly sealed.

-Other ways to avoid GMO’s and live a healthier lifestyle is to:
+Other ways to avoid Genetically Modified Organism’s and live a healthier lifestyle is to:

 - Buy local and certified organic